When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The first Super Bowl was not called “The Super Bowl”, but rather “The First AFL-NFL World Championship Game.”
-It was not until a few years later when Lamar Hunt, the then owner of the Kansas City Chiefs, coined the term Super Bowl after recalling one of his favorite toys as a chile, the super ball.
+It was not until a few years later when Lamar Hunt, the then-owner of the Kansas City Chiefs, coined the term Super Bowl after recalling one of his favorite toys as a child, the Super Ball.

 The original Super Bowl had a capacity problem.
 No, not that there wasn’t enough space but rather that there was too much space.
 I guess the hype just wasn’t there in the beginning for what would become a massive cultural phenomenon.

-To put it into perspective the original cost of the Super Bowl 1 tickets was $12, or $91.85 in today’s money if you account for inflation, which is obviously far less than the price of tickets today.
+To put it into perspective, the original cost of the Super Bowl 1 ticket was $12, or $111.88 in today’s money if you account for inflation, which is obviously far less than the price of tickets today.

 The very first Super Bowl touchdown ever was completed by wide receiver Max McGee who was reportedly hungover at the time and was not expecting to be put on the field that day since he had broken the team curfew the night before.